huckor/BER-TLV/README.md

 ## How to contribute
 There is a Visual Studio Code project inside .vscode folder which supports C++ intellisense and debugging.
-Feel free to create new branch from master branch and fix any issue you find or add new features if you like to.
-After that just create pull request against master branch.
-I'll review your PR and merge it.
+Feel free to fix any issue you find or add new features if you like to.
+Follow instructions from [GitHub Contributing](https://gist.github.com/MarcDiethelm/7303312) to know how to contribute.

 ## In case you like this project